trevthedev777/AfrikanBeasts/README.md

 - Index owner profile section was too wide for smaller devices, a smaller breakpoint was created to allow content to fit

+- There were no Aria labels on the form inputs, they were inserted before the final push

 ### Unfixed bugs